Hejki/SwiftExtLib/README.md

 }
 ```

-Use function `performSegueWithIdentifier` for performs the specific segue.
+Use function `performSegue(withIdentifier:sender:)` for performs the specific segue.
 ```swift
 class MyViewController: UIViewController, SegueHandler {
     ...